Top mobile app development languages

 - Server-side scripts always provide the same output and client-side is a bit unpredictable.

 Said to be the advanced version of Java – Kotlin is a statistically typed programming language used for developing modern Android applications.
-Kotlin is a really best language for apps.
 Kotlin has the potential to influence other programming languages such as JAVA to make high-performing and robust apps.
 Some popular apps built-in Kotlin are Trello, Evernote, Coursera, and many more.

 - Clean, concise, and perceptive syntax increases team efficiency.